michelemostarda/rdfcoder/README.md

         describe                        Describe the object referenced by the given path pwd                             Print the current directory
         querymodel                      Query the active model
 ```

+A description of all available CLI commands can be found [here](doc/commandline.md).

 ### Create a new model